galamo/online-shop/readme.md

 - GET /team ( this API will return the team information according to the team name sent)
 - GET /teams (this API will return all the teams)
 - POST /team/new - create new team with all the relevant data
-- POST /game/new - reate a game with time and score
+- POST /game/new - create a game with time and score
 3. Create React Client
 - create the following routes
 - create a route for the games